Nian-Jingqing/EEG_Processor/docs/edit-files.rst

 Edit file name
 ==============

-The name of a file in the BIDS structure is determined by a set of stringent `rules and specifications <https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#file-name-structure>`_.
+The name of a file in the BIDS is determined by a set of stringent `rules and specifications <https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#file-name-structure>`_.
 The filename is build-up of ``key`` and ``value`` pairs, separated by dashes (-), and these key-value pairs are concatenated by underscores (_).

 .. figure:: images/scr_4a_file-properties.png
     :width: 596px